OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/admin-guide.md

 The admin interface can be accessed through the following methods:

-1. **Direct URL**: Navigate to `/admin` from the base URL of your Article Smasher v2 installation.
+1. **Direct URL**: Navigate to `https://smashingapps.ai/admin` to access the unified admin interface.
-2. **Navigation Menu**: Click on the "Admin" or "Settings" link in the main navigation menu.
+2. **Navigation Menu**: Click on the "Admin" link in the main navigation menu.

+> **Note**: Article Smasher v2 now uses a unified admin interface that is shared across all SmashingApps.ai tools.
+This provides a centralized place to manage AI settings, prompts, and configurations for all applications.

 **Authentication Requirements**:
 - Admin access requires administrator privileges in WordPress